 The AT - Autoridade Tributária e Aduaneira (Portuguese Taxation and Customs Authority) has recently published a paper dealing with the implications on matters such as income tax or customs issues.

-In regards to fiscal representatives, the information provided by AT details that if the UK leaves the EU without a withdrawal agreement, British citizens with a Portuguese NIF, who have their fiscal residency in the UK or wish to move it there after Brexit are obliged to appoint a fiscal representative in Portugal.
+In regard to fiscal representatives, the information provided by AT details that if the UK leaves the EU without a withdrawal agreement, British citizens with a Portuguese NIF, who have their fiscal residency in the UK or wish to move it there after Brexit are obliged to appoint a fiscal representative in Portugal.

 This obligation also covers British citizens with a Portuguese NIF (fiscal number) and UK fiscal residency, who are self-employed.
 In this case, it's necessary to submit a change of activity statement, where the taxpayer must indicate a representative for Personal Income Tax (IRS) and Value Added Tax (IVA) purposes.